SMTG-Bham/doped/docs/Dev_ToDo.md

 - Need JOSS requirements; how to run tests and community guidelines

 - Docs:
+  - Barebones tutorial workflow, as suggested by Alex G.
   - Create GGA practice workflow, for people to learn how to work with doped and defect calculations
   - Add note about `NUPDOWN` for triplet states (bipolarons or dimers (e.g. C-C in Si apparently has ~0.5 eV energy splitting (10.1038/s41467-023-36090-2), and 0.4 eV for O-O in STO from Kanta, but smaller for VCd bipolaron in CdTe))).
   - Add our recommended  workflow (gam, NKRED, std, ncl).
 See https://sites.tufts.edu/andrewrosen/density-functional-theory/vasp/ for some possibly useful general tips.